Updated: 23 July 2025

 8 |

-Additional Lifestyle (self/spouse/child): Purchase of sports equipment, rental or entrance fee to any sports facility, competition fees, gym membership, or sports training |
+Additional Lifestyle Relief Expenses for purchasing sports equipment, rental or entrance fees for sports facilities, sports competition registration fees, gym membership fees, or sports training |

 1,000 |